canofjuice/desnapify/README.md

-> [!WARNING]
-> I literally just wrote this script, so it's very, **VERY** new.
-There will be problems!!!
 # De-Snapify
 Simple zenity + bash script for removing and disabling snaps and installing extra software afterwards.

 Dead simple, made to work and not to look pretty.
-Allows you to install Firefox, Chromium, Flatpak and AppImage after the removal.
+Allows you to install Firefox, Chromium, Flatpak and AppImage support after the removal.
 This was primarily made just for myself but feel free to use it.

 > [!IMPORTANT]
-> This was only tested on Ubuntu and Kubuntu 24.04 LTS stock so far.
+> This was only tested on Ubuntu, Kubuntu 24.04 LTS and Ubuntu 24.10

 > [!CAUTION]
 > I am NOT responsible for any damage caused by this script.
 Snaps are a important part of Ubuntu's experience.